-When it comes to introducing oils to your routine, it’s completely okay to use hair oil daily, but it may not be necessary.
-It really depends on your specific texture.
-For curls that are super dry and feel like they are craving a continuous dose of moisture, a lighter penetrating oil like the Monoi Oil Strengthening Sacred Serum (formulated with olive oil, grapeseed oil, and coconut oil) may be your best bet.
+While hair oils offer much-needed moisture, it’s possible to have too much of a good thing.
+So you may be wondering: Is it good to put oil on your hair every day?
+It is okay to use hair oil daily, but it may not be necessary.
+It really depends on your specific texture and hair concerns.
+For curls that are super dry and feel like they are craving a continuous dose of moisture, a light penetrating oil like the Black Vanilla Moisture & Shine Pure Hair Oil (formulated with safflower seed, calendula, and chamomile oils ) may be your best bet.
 You’ll get the hydration minus that extra weight.
-If your hair is finer, daily use of any oil may compromise your style by weighing it down.

 1. Coconut Oil for Hair

 You want to get unrefined extra virgin coconut oil; it’s the least processed and ideal for helping to replenish moisture in dry hair.
 It’s actually one of the few oils that can both penetrate and seal.
-Although, while it can get beneath the surface, the amount that actually goes in is questionable, so it’s best applied when mixed with a water-based leave-in conditioner like the Sacred Tiare Leave-In Conditioner.
+Although, while it can get beneath the surface, the amount that actually goes in is questionable, so it’s best applied when mixed with a water-based leave-in conditioner like the Black Vanilla Moisture & Shine Leave-In Conditioner.
 The water works as a carrier for better absorption.

 Coconut oil is also great for highly porous hair that soaks up product but doesn’t necessarily hold moisture very well.
 The natural proteins in coconut oil help fortify the gaps to better seal in moisture and ultimately prevent damage.